PathModeus/fame-to-blame/README.md

 ## Usage

 Once you completed the prerequisite, you can open the file \_\_main__.py from fame-to-blame and execute it.
 A window will open, where you must select your language, enter the absolute path to the folder containing the file credentials.py (be careful to respect the format : no backslashes, only slashes).
-You can then enter the twitter usernames (you must enter a valid twitter username : someone's twitter @) of the celebrities whom you want to run the program with, as well as optional keywords to search about this celebrity (once again, respect the format : separate the keywords with ", ").
+You can then enter the twitter usernames (you must enter a valid twitter username : someone's twitter @) of the celebrities whom you want to run the program with, as well as optional keywords to search about this celebrity, like his family name (once again, respect the format : separate the keywords with ", ").
 Finally, a window will open in your web browser in which you can see the results.

 Enjoy! =)